 2. Keep yourself Calm and Composed

-It is very hard to keep restraint on emotional outburst at this stage, but it is sensible to keep calm and so that you can focus on the requisite tasks and things you have been hearing about.
-If you show your anger, the boss would definitely think you are not interested in taking performance review feedback and he won’t be able to help you overcome your shortcomings.
+It is very hard to keep restraint on emotional outbursts at this stage, but it is sensible to keep calm and so that you can focus on the required tasks and things you have heard about.
+If you show your anger, the boss would definitely think you are not interested in taking performance review feedback, and he won’t be able to help you overcome your shortcomings.
 Keeping cool and calm is a professional way to handle difficult feedback and to find ways to resolve the same.

 No doubt many managers or boss does not give regular performance review feedback because of the lack of time or merely because giving performance review feedback is not in their nature.
 In the evaluation report then it is natural that you might find a statement which you may not have heard of before.
 So instead of showing your aggression, be polite and show that you are seriously concerned about these issues and would surely work on the same.
 You commit to consider these negative points and see to it that you and your boss have landed on the same track.